What does it take to create a regular drawing habit?

 After I (get out of bed)

-I will (do my Da Vinci assignment& then
+I will (do my Da Vinci assignment) & then

-tell myself “I’m awesome!”
+I will tell myself “I’m awesome!”

 (By the way, the ‘celebrating’ may sound ridiculous, but it is INCREDIBLY important.
 Don’t leave it out!)